Update, May 2026

 What happens next

-We have already obtained funding from the UK Government (secured by the West of England Combined Authority) to install these improvements.
+We have already obtained funding from the UK Government (secured by the West of England Combined Authority) to install these improvements in the autumn.

 Traffic Regulation Orders